droid-101/Warbird/README.md

 # Warbird

 Warbird is an ongoing project involving the design, fabrication, and testing of a flight-capable remote controlled aircraft.
 Modelled after the Supermarine Spitfire Mk.
 IX, the plane will consist of numerous 3D printed sections based on custom-made CAD models developed in Solidworks.
+This repository contains different CAD models that make up the plane's airframe and control surfaces.

 ![animation](Media/360.gif)